RevealBi/Documentation/en/developer/desktop-sdk/api-reference.md

 ## Desktop API Reference

-This part of the documentation is your gateway to the Desktop SDK API.
+This part of the documentation is your gateway to the Desktop SDK API, to get information about classes, functions, and procedures.

-Soon you'll be able to find the different classes, functions, and procedures that are included in the Desktop SDK API.
+Coming soon...